 To be considered for this scholarship, applicants:

-- Must be a new preliminary teaching credential candidate (credential only or credential with MAE) or a new Pupil Personnel Services credential candidate in School Psychology or School Counseling (EdS, MAE or credential only) who submits a new online application after December 11, 2024, and before January 7th, 2025
+- Must be a new preliminary teaching credential candidate (credential only or credential with MAE) who submits a new online application for the March 2025 term

 - Must complete and submit an essay (500 words minimum) that addresses each of the prompts below.
 Response should provide concrete examples of leadership, empathy, and dedication to serving others.
 Highlight how these qualities align with goals of creating positive, lasting change in educational or mental health settings.